Observability#

 lmcache_mp.l2_store_completed

-Number of L2 store tasks completed.
+Number of L2 store tasks completed, labeled by adapter type.

 lmcache_mp.l2_store_succeeded_keys